Two Tribes, Fearne Hill

 Told in three parts, Two Tribes had a very similar impact on me as Barbara Elsborg’s The Story of Us, only the first isn’t quite as angsty as the latter.
 What they have in common, though, is enduring love, second chances, and a well crafted and utterly visceral story with lovingly written characters who are unforgettable and refuse to let you go.

 There are two POV but they are split up into different parts.
 We got Matt’s POV first, eventually Alex’s.
 This allowed things to intersect nicely from 1995 to contemporary times.
-We get to see what happened to both young men into 40’s men, life’s impact on them then to what’s happening and being felt now.
+We get to see what happened to two teenagers into 40’s men, life’s impact on them then to what’s happening and being felt now.

 Bits and Pieces: